Coleridge-Initiative/big-data-and-social-science/docs/03-ChapterLinkage.md

 assumption that the included fields will not have typos or other data entry errors.
 In practice, however, the blocking fields will exhibit typos.
-If those typos are not uniformly distributed over the population, then there is again the possibility of bias in the linked data set^[This topic is discussed in more detail in Chapter 10.].
+If those typos are not uniformly distributed over the population, then there is again the possibility of bias in the linked data set^[This topic is discussed in more detail in Chapter [Data Quality and Inference Errors](#chap:errors).].
 One simple strategy for dealing with imperfect blocking keys is to implement multiple rounds of blocking and matching.
 After the first set of matches is produced, a new blocking strategy is deployed to search for